xcontcom/billiard-fractals/docs/article.md

 One such system involved a sine wave originating from the corner of a rectangle and reflecting off its boundaries.
 The nonlinearity of the sine function causes it to intersect itself in complex and unintuitive ways.
 However, due to limited tools available at the time, the model was simplified even further.

 Instead of a sine wave, a straight line was used.
 The line was made periodic (dashed), and the system was designed to be reproducible using only a pencil and a sheet of graph paper.
-Despite its simplicity, this construction revealed intricate and structured patterns—forming the foundation of what would later be described as the “billiard fractals.”
+Despite its simplicity, this construction revealed intricate and structured patterns-forming the foundation of what would later be described as the “billiard fractals.”

 ---